amalthomas118/ACF-Multisite-Importer/readme.txt

 == Description ==

 **Multisite ACF Importer** is a powerful plugin designed to streamline the process of importing Advanced Custom Fields (ACF) settings across a WordPress multisite network.
 This plugin allows you to easily import ACF field groups into multiple sites within your network, saving you time and ensuring consistency across all sites.

+== Short Description ==

+**The MSAI Plugin (Multi Site ACF Importer) plugin is a plugin which can be used to import ACF fields to multiple sites at once, making it easier than manually uploading the JSON file to multiple websites.

 ### Features
 - Import ACF field groups across a multisite network